ballouzlab/OutDeCo_lite/README.md

 This manual contains a usage guide and descriptions of the package.

-## Citations
-This software package was developed by the Gillis lab at Cold Spring Harbor Laboratory and the Ballouz lab at the Garvan Institute of Medical Research.

 ## How to get help
 Ask us!
 Please reach out.